asciinema/asciinema/README.md

 NOTE: it is __necessary__ to do this if you want to __edit or delete__ your recordings on asciinema.org.

-You can synchronize your `~/.asciinema/config` file (which keeps the API token) across the machines but that's not necessary.
+You can synchronize your config file (which keeps the API token) across the machines but that's not necessary.
 You can assign new tokens to your account from as many machines as you want.

 ## Configuration file

+asciinema uses a config file to keep API token and user settings.
+In most cases the location of this file is `$HOME/.config/asciinema/config`.

-When you first run `asciinema`, local API token is generated and saved in the configuration file `~/.asciinema/config`.
+When you first run `asciinema`, local API token is generated and saved in the file.
 It looks like this:

     [api]
     token = d5a2dce4-173f-45b2-a405-ac33d7b70c5f